 Then I saw that one of the kids got a discount, and the other, being five years old, went for free.
 So the choice was quickly made; we would do it, even though it wasn’t the kind of trip I had in mind.
 In the end, having two happy kids would be worth the sacrifice.
 And, of course, I wanted them to have a fantastic holiday.

-We found a great sunny spot on deck, quite high up, on a white bench with cushions.
+We found a great sunny spot on the deck, quite high up, on a white bench with cushions.
 We could see everything from our perch.
 The kids got a pirate hat and looked around the ship with its hoisted sails and coils of rope in wonder.

 We slowly passed the busier area and into the greener zones with hotels nestled in the hills.
 The restful Grand Yacizi hotels, and beautiful resorts like Club Turban, as well as our own hotel, and the trendy Nirvana Beach Café.
 We even saw a water slide aimed into the Mediterranean – ‘mum, mum, mum, look, look, look!’ – and then things got quieter.